AmandaErnar/AmandaErnar.com/src/routes/writing/web_development_basic_knowledge.md

 ## DOM (Document Object Model)

 A DOM is a representation of web code in various nodes and objects so that programming languages can change the page.

+## Javascript Knowledge for Web Development

+A Promise is, well, a promise.
+It either fails (rejects) or succeeds (resolves).

+Asynchronous code will wait for something to happen as other code runs in the mean time.
+Basically, the code branches off into different threads to run asynchronously.